tunjan/tunjan.github.io/src/reading.md

 ## Analytical

-Not necessary if reading for information or entertainment.
-Only for understanding.
+Method to read for understanding.

 ### Rules